petermsouzajr/qa-shadow-report/CONTRIBUTING.md

 #### Steps

 1. From the root of the repository, run `node cli.js`.
-This script is the entry point for the application's main functionality, and accepts Options and Flags e.g. `node cli.js monthly-summary --duplicate`.
+This script is the entry point for the application's main functionality, and accepts Options and Flags e.g. `node cli.js qa-shadow-report monthly-summary --duplicate`.
 2. Observe the spreadsheet for report results.

 This should give you the same result as if the package was installed or run from the `demo` branch.